 The law of one price (LOP) posits that "a good must sell for the same price in all locations".
-However, deviations from the LOP have been found to be significant and persistent over time.1 Even within the euro area, which does not have any internal barriers to trade and where exchange rate fluctuations have been eliminated, the empirical evidence suggests that while price dispersion across countries has decreased over time, it still remains significant.2
+However, deviations from the LOP have been found to be significant and persistent over time.
+Even within the euro area, which does not have any internal barriers to trade and where exchange rate fluctuations have been eliminated, the empirical evidence suggests that while price dispersion across countries has decreased over time, it still remains significant.
+In fact, even in cases were prices for identical goods are compared across very similar locations, e.g. between Belgium, the Netherlands and Germany or in locations that are at the Austrian-German border price differences are enduring and of significant magnitude.

-There are several theoretical underpinnings as to why this may be the case, ranging from the magnitude of shipping costs, Dumas (1992), imperfect competition and pricing to market effects, Krugman (1987) and productivity differences between trade and non-traded goods, Balassa (1964) and Samuelson (1964).
-The empirical work is supportive of pricing-to-market models and it has found that for tradable products, pricing-to-market factors are more important than non-traded inputs.3 Even so, the tradability of a good and the share of non-traded inputs required for its production and distribution are also found to be important determinants of international price differences, Cruccini et. al. (2005).
-Other factors are also found to be important in explaining international price differences, such as menu costs, Ghosh and Wolf (1994), as well as distance and the 'border' effect, Engel and Rogers (1994)).
+There are several theoretical underpinnings as to why this may be the case: ranging from the magnitude of shipping costs Dumas (1992), imperfect competition and pricing to market effects Krugman (1987), and productivity differences between trade and non-traded goods Balassa (1964) and Samuelson (1964).
+The empirical work is supportive of pricing-to-market models and it has found that for tradable products, pricing-to-market factors are more important than non-traded inputs.
+Even so, the tradability of a good and the share of non-traded inputs required for its production and distribution are also found to be important determinants of international price differences, Crucini et al. (2005) and Crucini and Yilmazkuday (2014).

 More recent studies consider consumer behaviour as an additional factor that may determine international price differences.
 For instance, Alessandria and Kaboski (2011) emphasize search frictions as a source of market power and pricing-to-market.
-They develop a model based on consumer search frictions and find that pricing-to-market appears strongest for those goods for which search frictions are likely to be most important.4
+They develop a model based on consumer search frictions and find that pricing-to-market appears strongest for those goods for which search frictions are likely to be most important.
+Consumer behaviour has also been found to be an important determinant in the marketing literature, were cultural differences of consumers may account for significant differences in the pricing of similar goods.

-The aim of this paper is to investigate the causes of price differences in the euro area going beyond traditional pricing-to-market explanations and exploring further the interaction between firms' pricing and consumer behaviour, with particular emphasis on consumer habits.
-To our knowledge, this is the first attempt to consider consumer behaviour
+The aim of this paper is to investigate the causes of price differences in the euro area going beyond traditional pricing-to-market explanations, which emphasise the monopoly power of the seller, and explore further the interaction between firms' pricing and consumer behaviour, with particular emphasis on consumer habits.
+To our knowledge, this is the first attempt to consider consumer behaviour as a determinant of price differentials in the euro area.
+Further, we also examine the impact of differences across countries in the retail outlets' structure both towards the consumer as well as towards the producer.
+As such, compared to the previous literature, we

-1 See for example: Isard (1977), Haskel and Wolf (2001), Lach (2002), Anderson and van Wincoop (2004)
+&lt;sup>1 See for example: Isard (1977), Ghosh and Wolf (1994), Engels and Rogers (1996), Haskel and Wolf (2001), Lach (2002), Anderson and van Wincoop (2004)

-2 See Goldberg and Verboven (2004), Engel and Rogers (2004)), Berlingierim et al (2018), and Reif and Rumler (2019).
+$^2$ See Goldberg and Verboven (2004), Engel and Rogers (2004)), Berlingierim et al (2018), Beck et al. (2020) and Messner et al. (2024).

-3 See Alessandria and Kaboski (2011).
+&lt;sup>3 See Alessandria and Kaboski (2011).

-4 Other aspects of consumer behavior such as shopping habits and their implications for consumption expenditure have also been analysed in the literature eg. Yan et. al (2013) and Griffith et. al. (2009).
+&lt;sup>4 Other aspects of consumer behavior such as shopping habits and their implications for consumption expenditure have also been analysed in the literature eg. Yan et. al (2014) and Griffith et. al. (2009).